MoldyMacaroniX/dashword.net/_src/posts/mindcaps-levels-limbo-collab-level-have-been-rated-after-controversial-decision-by-robtop.md

 *Collab Level now contains a warning before playing, screenshot from [GD Today](https://twitter.com/today_gd/status/1534977049990836225).*

-**It is worth noting that not all rated levels are able to be played with parental controls on.** That option only allows featured levels, which Collab Level is not.
+**It is worth noting that not all rated levels are able to be played with parental controls on.** That option only allows featured levels.
+However, since Collab Level is featured, this poses a risk for those with parental controls enabled.

 Overall, what has yet to happen to Collab Level is uncertain.
 There is a chance RobTop will unrate it if he is called out, but as of now, nobody has expressed serious distaste for the level being rated.